darklang/docs/docs/first-function.md

 title: Your first Function
 ---

-1. In Dark, the best way to create a function is by starting in a handler, and then extracting the working code to a function.
-This also means functions will always have a trace.
-Create a new REPL.
+The best way to create a function is by write the code you want as part of your handler, and then extracting the working code to a function.
+This ensures that functions always have traces.

+Let's look at creating a function to return a human readable summary of the number of reports for each day.

+1. Start by creating a new REPL.

-2. In the REPL, write `DB:getAll` to get the Daily Reports.
+2. In the REPL, write `DB:getAll` to get the reports from the Datastore.
 Run the function using the play button.
-This gives us all the data, but it's a bit hard to read.
-We'll create a function that makes a human readable summary of the number of reports for each day.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/dbgetalldaily.png)

 3. Open a pipeline `|>` and pipe into `List::map`.
 We'll get the date and count for each item, using `let date = val.date` and `let count = val.count`.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/functionmapvariable.png)